MileHacker Logo

 Street food stalls offer a genuine taste of daily the way of life and local flavors in a casual setting.
 This experience, while authentic, calls for careful attention to hygiene.

-Always prioritize hygiene when choosing where to eat.
-Select establishments which look spotless and busy, signifying fresh food turnover.
+Always prioritize hygiene when choosing where to have a meal.
+Select establishments that appear spotless plus lively, signifying fresh food turnover.

 General Dining Advice